IrinaChen/Financial-Econometrics/README.md

 # Financial-Econometrics
-Use Rolling Window and Statics Window to predict stock price Will start soon :>
+Use Rolling Window and Statics Window to predict stock price, Will start soon :>